MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 If you are adding new users, the next step is to assign user groups and permissions.
 For more information, see [Assign Permissions to Users and Groups](ui-define-granular-permissions.md).
 If you are updating user information, and the update includes a license change, the users will be assigned to the appropriate user group and their permission sets will be updated.
 For more information, see [To manage permissions through user groups](ui-define-granular-permissions.md).

 > [!NOTE]
-> All users must be assigned to the same license, either Essential or Premium.
+> All users in an environment must be assigned to the same license, either Essential or Premium.
 For more information, see the Microsoft Dynamics 365 Business Central Licensing Guide.
 The guide is available for download on the [Business Central](https://dynamics.microsoft.com/business-central/overview/) website.

 For more information about synchronizing user information with Microsoft 365, see the [Synchronization with Microsoft 365](#m365) section.